Australian Stumpy Tail Cattle Dog

 Are they good with children?

-They are loyal, but their herding instinct may lead them to nip at heels, so supervision is necessary.
+They can be good with children if raised with them, but their herding instinct may cause them to nip at heels, so supervision is always recommended.

 Are they easy to train?

-They are highly intelligent but can be independent, requiring an experienced handler.
+They are highly intelligent and eager to learn, but they can be independent and require a firm, consistent, and experienced handler.

 View Official FCI Standard